 Adult Passport vs Child Passport

-The process for adult and child passports is different, so do not assume you can follow the same steps for both.
-Another key difference is the validity period and renewal ability; adult passports are valid for 10 years and are renewable in most instances, whereas passports for children 16 and under are valid for 5 years and are not renewable.
+The processes for adult and child passports differ, so do not assume you can follow the same steps for both.
+Another key difference is validity and renewability: adult passports are valid for 10 years and can be renewed in most cases, whereas passports for children aged 16 and under are valid for 5 years and cannot be renewed.

 In-Person vs Online

 New applications must be submitted in person at a passport acceptance facility, while qualifying renewals can be completed online or by mail.
-Note that not all passport acceptance facilities take passport pictures, so confirm with the location when making an appointment or before showing up.
+Note that not all passport acceptance facilities take passport photos, so confirm with the location when making an appointment or before arriving.

 Timeline

-The Department of State offers 4 types of processing: Routine, Expedited, Urgent, and Life or Death.
+The U.S. Department of State offers 4 processing types: Routine, Expedited, Urgent, and Life or Death.
 The last two options require an appointment with a qualified passport agency or passport center not a passport acceptance facility.
-Urgent processing is for travel happening in 2 to 3 weeks, while Life or Death is travel occurring in less than 14 days.
-If the trip is in less than 8 weeks, travelers will need to select Expedited, and this option does incur an additional fee.
+Urgent processing applies to travel occurring in 2 to 3 weeks, while Life or Death applies to travel occurring in less than 14 days.
+If the trip is in less than 8 weeks, travelers must select Expedited, which incurs an additional fee.

 Passport Acceptance Facility vs Passport Agency/Passport Center